-- I. Weapons.
-NISCOM Special Agents are required and authorized to carry firearms on and off all installations, aircraft and ships with the exception of specific "exclusion areas" where special weapons/systems are stored, as defined in reference (j).
-The need for a Special Agent to carry a firearm in such areas will be left to the discretion of the commander or commanding officer having responsibility for the "exclusion area." - m.
+- m.
+Weapons.
+NCIS Special Agents are required and authorized to carry firearms on and off installations, aircraft and ships with the exception of specific "exclusion areas" where special weapons/systems are stored, as defined in reference (j).
+The need for a Special Agent to carry a firearm in such areas will be left to the discretion of the commander or commanding officer having responsibility for the "exclusion area." - n.
 Investigative and Counterintelligence Policy.
-NISCOM is the activity responsible for developing Department of the Navy investigative and counterintelligence policy, as well as policy regarding polygraph examinations, audio surveillance and other investigative or countermeasures aids. - n.
+The Director of Naval Intelligence (DNI) in consultation with the Marine Corps Director of Intelligence has overall responsibility for counterintelligence policy.
+NCIS is the activity responsible, with DNI oversight, for developing counterintelligence policy.
+NCIS is responsible for formulating investigative policy, as set forth in this instruction, to include policy regarding polygraph examinations, audio surveillance and other investigative or countermeasure aids. - o.
 Oaths.
-Those persons accredited by Commander, NISCOM, as Special Agents are authorized to administer oaths and take sworn statements.
-This authority applies only to official investigative duties in connection with the investigative jurisdiction and responsibilities of NISCOM, as set forth herein.
-This authority is derived from 5 USC 303(b) for civilian Special Agents.
-The authority vested in an individual ends when reassigned to duties other than those performed by NISCOM or upon the withdrawal of authorized credentials. - 6.
+Those persons accredited by the Director, NCIS as Special Agents, agents, and operational representatives are authorized to administer oaths and take sworn statements.
+This authority applies only to official investigative duties in connection with the investigative jurisdiction and responsibilities of NCIS, as set forth in this instruction.
+This authority is derived from 5 U.S.C.
+303(d).
+The authority vested in an individual ends when reassignment to duties other than those performed by NCIS or upon withdrawal of authorized credentials. - 7.
 Limitations.
-Except as specifically discussed, nothing herein is to be construed as infringing upon, conflicting with, or restricting in any way the legitimate fact-finding functions of the Naval Inspector General, the Inspector General of the Marine Corps, other inspectors general, courts of inquiry or investigations conducted pursuant to the Uniform Code of Military Justice or the Manual of the Judge Advocate General.
-Examinations and other actions concerning the effectiveness of command procedure for good order and discipline or the effectiveness with which command personnel have carried out their duties in these areas are not appropriate for NISCOM inquiry and should not be so referred.
+Except as specifically discussed, nothing here is to be construed as infringing upon, conflicting with, or restricting in any way the legitimate fact-finding functions of the Naval Inspector General, Deputy Naval Inspector general for Marine Corps matters, other inspectors general, courts of inquiry or investigations conducted under the Uniform Code of Military Justice or the Manual of the Judge Advocate General.
+Examinations and other actions concerning the effectiveness of command procedure for good order and discipline or the effectiveness with which command personnel have carried out their duties are not appropriate for NCIS inquiry and should not be so referred.